Flatware Box Turned Keepsake Box

 Not the easiest thing for me to do.
 I can write a blog post sharing painting tips, home decor, or room makeovers all day long!

 But when it comes to really opening up, well, that’s a little bit more than I am usually comfortable with.

 So, if you are interested, you can check it out here >>> ACR Instagram

 And if you don’t already, I’d love to have to follow along with me over there.
-It’s just a different way to connect, more in the moment and a little more personal.
+It’s just a different way to connect, more at the moment and a little more personal.

 I just love it!
-It’s always been my most favorite social media platform. :)
+It’s always been my favorite social media platform.

 What I didn’t mention in either the blog post or Instagram post, was that my husband and I spent my birthday, Saturday, getting our son moved in at college.

 This is his very first semester away and it’s been tough!

 He’s my last “baby” at home, so we are truly empty nesters now!
 I’m not quite sure how I feel about that yet. lol

 My husband asked me jokingly if I liked him enough to just be with him now and I laughed and said, I don’t know!! hahaha